dyno-might/dyno-might.github.io/_posts/2024-01-25-buy-purifiers.md

 Is that good?
 Well, back in the golden days when GiveWell used to score interventions in terms of dollars per DALY, they found that [artemisinin combination therapy](https://www.givewell.org/international/technical/programs/malaria-treatment) for malaria could extend lifespan at a cost of $150 / DALY.
 That's... substantially lower.

 But maybe air purifiers would work better in other countries?
-In India, there's more air pollution, electricity is cheaper, and people less living space, all of which help purifiers.
+In India, there's more air pollution, electricity is cheaper, and people have less living space, all of which help purifiers.
 There, I estimate a cost of $1.6k / DALY.
 Much better, but still 10× higher than malaria drugs.

 Or maybe you don't want to compare to hyper-efficient interventions like malaria drugs?
 OK, then how about normal healthcare?